Collaborative causal inference on distributed data: Introduction

-For this purpose, we propose a collaborative causal inference framework based on collaborative data analysis proposed by \cite{imakura2020data}.
-Our method can address estimation issues such as those mentioned as the motivating examples.
-As shown below, through numerical experiments, it is demonstrated that our method, which can address data where covariates are distributed, leads to a remarkable improvement in performance owing to the reduction of bias.
+Hence, we propose a collaborative causal inference framework based on the collaborative data analysis by \cite{imakura2020data}.
+Our method can address estimation issues such as those mentioned as motivating examples.
+We demonstrated through numerical experiments that our method, which can address data where covariates are distributed, leads to a remarkable improvement in performance owing to bias reduction.
 Existing methods cannot utilize such distributed data.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:relatedwork}, we present related work.
-In Section \ref{sec:preliminaries}, we describe the basics of causal inference and distributed data.
-In Section \ref{sec:method}, we describe our method.
-In Section \ref{sec:experiments}, we report these numerical experiments.
-In Section \ref{sec:discussion}, we discuss our results.
-Finally, we conclude in Section \ref{sec:conclusion}
+We describe the basics of causal inference and distributed data in Section \ref{sec:preliminaries}.
+We describe our method in Section \ref{sec:method}.
+In Section \ref{sec:experiments}, we report the numerical experiments and discuss the results in Section \ref{sec:discussion}.
+Finally, we conclude in Section \ref{sec:conclusion}.